RetroAchievements/docs/docs/developer-docs/save-and-password-protection.md

 ## Save Protection and Save States

 It is very common for new jr devs to ask about save states and if those should be protected against.
-Keep in mind that save states are a snapshot of the memory at the moment the state was created so most save protection will not protect from loading a state where the acheivement would trigger.
+Keep in mind that save states are a snapshot of the memory at the moment the state was created so most save protection will not protect from loading a state where the achievement would trigger.
 Also since states are only allowed in softcore where the rules are less strict this isn't as essential.
 Most forms of save protection will protect against when you need to protect against with states as well.
 So overall, don't be too concerned about protecting specifically against loading a state.
 The purpose of save protection is to ensure that when a battery or memory card save is loaded that no achievements trigger.